joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 And of course there's nothing special about the iron itself.
 We could make the same argument with any system where we can map states to bits.
-We could imagine doing the same thing with a large enough number of coin tosses or the locations of atoms in the air of a room.
+We could imagine doing the same thing with the locations of molecules in a [pail of water][19] or on the [wall of a room][20], or in a [brick][21].
 In all cases we are forced to conclude that a sufficiently large system contains all possible consciousnesses.
 So the proposition that consciousness is computation leads quite inextricably to a sort of panpsychism.
 But even if we could stomach a traditional conception of panpsychism that posits that all things are conscious in some basic way, this goes far beyond that.
 We are forced to conclude that large groups of atoms aren't just vaguely conscious, but they contain *all* consciousnesses, including our own.

-## Computers can still be conscious!
+## (Some) computers can still be conscious!

-Now I want to be quite clear about the position I am arguing for.
+Now I want to be quite clear about this position.
 By saying that consciousness is not computation, I am *not* claiming that computers are not or never can be conscious.
-We could imagine a world in which consciousness is, for example, produced by electric fields that fluctuate in the right patterns.
+We could imagine a world in which consciousness is produced by electric fields that fluctuate in the right patterns, for example.
 Perhaps, in such a world, my laptop running `consciousness.exe` produces the right patterns just as the neurons in the brain do, and becomes conscious.

 But in this world, consciousness is, at root, a *physical* phenomenon, not a purely computational phenomenon.
-Computation may be necessary to produce consciousness, but my claim is that it cannot be sufficient.
-Yes I can run `consciousness.exe` on a digital computer and produce a conscious being, but if I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
+Computation may be necessary to produce consciousness, but it cannot be sufficient.
+So in such a world I can run `consciousness.exe` on a digital computer and produce a conscious being, but if I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
 In this case, consciousness is then